Applying for student accommodation: Q&A

 How much is the deposit for student accommodation?Just like with private accommodation, a deposit is usually required for university halls – which could be anywhere between £150 and £500 depending on the university, and whether the room is catered or not.

 Is the deposit for student accommodation refundable?The deposit for student halls is usually returned at the end of the tenancy, minus any damages or outstanding rent payments.

-It's worth checking if your university offers storage for belongings which they may not need to take home, but need to move out of their room for those few weeks.
+It's worth checking if your university offers storage for belongings which you may not need to take home, but may need to move out of your room for those few weeks.
 Priority will usually go to international students or those living furthest away from the university.